-- Age: 40 - Professional Background: Mr. Carter has served as a member of our board of directors since December 2018.
+- Age: 41 - Professional Background: Mr. Carter has served as a member of our board of directors since December 2018.
 As CEO of The SpringHill Company, Mr. Carter has made a pioneering commitment to developing authentic, award-winning content spanning several platforms including digital, documentary and feature films all with a common thread of important, aspirational storytelling.
 The SpringHill Company owns notable brands including athlete empowerment brand UNINTERRUPTED and its More Than movement and the trailblazing hit show for leading cultural conversations, The Shop.
 As the long-time manager of LeBron James' business interests, Mr. Carter was instrumental in securing his lifetime deal with Nike, the largest single-athlete guarantee and the first lifetime commitment in the company's history.
 Carter also played a key role in the growth of LRMR Ventures, the venture company that holds and oversees all of Carter's and James' current investments and business assets.
-Mr. Carter additionally serves on the Board of Directors for privately-held Equinox Group as well as the Advisory Council for the Smithsonian's National Museum of African American History and Culture, Walmart's Opportunity Leadership Council, and the LeBron James Family Foundation that is committed to creating generational change in his hometown of Akron, Ohio.
+Mr. Carter previously served on the Advisory Council for the Smithsonian's National Museum of African American History and Culture, Walmart's Opportunity Leadership Council, and the JPMorgan Chase Advancing Black Pathways Advisory Board.
+Currently, Mr. Carter serves as a board member of The Red Sox Foundation, a board member of privately-held Equinox Group, and a board member of Tetevi, Front Office Sports, and Kitch.
 Mr. Carter attended Western Michigan University. - Board Membership Qualifications: Mr. Carter's qualifications as a director include his professional background and experience, previously held senior executive-level positions, his leadership skills developed while developing and growing LRMR Ventures and its operating companies, and his extensive knowledge and understanding of, and reputation in, the entertainment and media industries.